yijxiang/quant_self_study/README.md

 # books
 - [ ] More Money Than God
 - [ ] The Little Book That Still Beats the Market

+# quantstart books
 -[ ] Systematic Trading: A unique new method for designing trading and investing systems -[ ] Inside the Black Box: A Simple Guide to Quantitative and High Frequency Trading -[ ] Algorithmic and High-Frequency Trading
 -[ ] Quantitative Trading: How to Build Your Own Algorithmic Trading Business -[ ] Algorithmic Trading: Winning Strategies and Their Rationale -[ ] Machine Trading: Deploying Computer Algorithms to Conquer the Markets -[ ] Following the Trend: Diversified Managed Futures Trading -[ ] Stocks on the Move: Beating the Market with Hedge Fund Momentum Strategies -[ ] Quantitative Value: A Practitioner's Guide to Automating Intelligent Investment ...
 -[ ] Quantitative Momentum: A Practitioner's Guide to Building a Momentum-Based Stock...
 -[ ] Dual Momentum Investing: An Innovative Strategy for Higher Returns with Lower Risk -[ ] Finding Alphas: A Quantitative Approach to Building Trading Strategies -[ ] Trading and Exchanges: Market Microstructure for Practitioners -[ ] Algorithmic Trading and DMA: An introduction to direct access trading strategies -[ ] Volatility Trading
+-[ ] Options, Futures and Other Derivatives
+-[ ] A Primer For The Mathematics Of Financial Engineering -[ ] A Linear Algebra Primer for Financial Engineering -[ ] Paul Wilmott Introduces Quantitative Finance
+-[ ] The Concepts and Practice of Mathematical Finance -[ ] C++ Design Patterns and Derivatives Pricing
+-[ ] Financial Calculus: An Introduction to Derivative Pricing -[ ] Stochastic Calculus for Finance I: The Binomial Asset Pricing Model -[ ] Stochastic Calculus for Finance II: Continuous-Time Models -[ ] Arbitrage Theory in Continuous Time
+-[ ] An Introduction to the Mathematics of Financial Derivatives -[ ] Statistics and Data Analysis for Financial Engineering: with R examples -[ ] More Mathematical Finance
+-[ ] Monte Carlo Methods in Financial Engineering
+-[ ] Introduction to Time Series and Forecasting
+-[ ] Time Series Analysis: Forecasting and Control
+-[ ] Analysis of Financial Time Series
+-[ ] Multivariate Time Series Analysis: With R and Financial Applications -[ ] Time Series Analysis
+-[ ] Modelling Financial Time Series
+-[ ] Time Series Analysis and Its Applications: With R Examples -[ ] New Introduction to Multiple Time Series Analysis -[ ] Multivariate Time Series Analysis and Applications -[ ] Time Series: Theory and Methods
+-[ ] Nonlinear Time Series Analysis
+-[ ] Time Series Analysis: With Applications in R
+-[ ] Introduction to Time Series Analysis and Forecasting -[ ] Hands-On Time Series Analysis with R: Perform time series analysis and forecasti...
+-[ ] Introductory Time Series with R
+-[ ] Analysis of Integrated and Cointegrated Time Series with R -[ ] Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and...
+-[ ] Python Machine Learning: Machine Learning and Deep Learning with Python, scikit-...
+-[ ] An Introduction to Statistical Learning: with Applications in R -[ ] Applied Predictive Modeling
+-[ ] Bayesian Reasoning and Machine Learning
+-[ ] Pattern Recognition and Machine Learning
+-[ ] Machine Learning: A Probabilistic Perspective
+-[ ]  The Elements of Statistical Learning: Data Mining, Inference, and Prediction -[ ] Probabilistic Graphical Models: Principles and Techniques -[ ] Reinforcement Learning: An Introduction
+-[ ] Artificial Intelligence: A Modern Approach
+-[ ] The Hundred-Page Machine Learning Book
+-[ ] Introduction to Machine Learning with Python
+-[ ] Hands-On Machine Learning for Algorithmic Trading -[ ] Advances in Financial Machine Learning
+-[ ] Big Data and Machine Learning in Quantitative Investment -[ ] Machine Learning with scikit-learn Quick Start Guide -[ ] Mastering Machine Learning Algorithms
+-[ ] Machine Learning with Python Cookbook
+-[ ] Large Scale Machine Learning with Python
+-[ ] Deep Learning
+-[ ] Fundamentals of Deep Learning
+-[ ] TensorFlow for Deep Learning
+-[ ] Deep Learning with TensorFlow
+-[ ] Deep Learning with Python
+-[ ] Introduction to Deep Learning
+-[ ] Deep Learning: A Practitioner's Approach
+-[ ] Deep Learning with Keras
+-[ ] TensorFlow Machine Learning Projects
+-[ ] Natural Language Processing with TensorFlow
- -[ ]
+-[ ] Deep Reinforcement Learning Hands-On
 -[ ]
 -[ ]
 -[ ]
 -[ ]
 -[ ]